huot-s/test_technique/README.md

 ### Installation
 You need to have Node.Js installed on your computer.
-Clone this repo and run
+Clone this repo, insert your API key in the file movie.store.js and run
 ```
 npm i
 ```